 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Natera, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of June 27, 2022 - (NASDAQ: NTRA)

-NEW YORK , May 11, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Natera, Inc..
+NEW YORK, May 18, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Natera, Inc..

 Shareholders who purchased shares of NTRA during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.